Ozzie Albies Player Props: Braves vs. Nationals

 - Albies hit .247 with 16 doubles, eight home runs and 16 walks.

-- He scored in 30 of 64 games last season, with multiple runs in six of those games.
+- He scored in 30 of 64 games last year, with multiple runs in six of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.